Curved spacetime: Curvature of spacetime

-But general relativity is a theory of distorted space and distorted time, so if there are terms modifying the spatial components of the spacetime interval presented above, should not their effects be seen on, say, planetary and satellite orbits due to disttortion correction factors applied to the spatial terms?
+But general relativity is a theory of curved space and curved time, so if there are terms modifying the spatial components of the spacetime interval presented above, should not their effects be seen on, say, planetary and satellite orbits due to curvature correction factors applied to the spatial terms?

 The answer is that they are seen, but the effects are tiny.
 The reason is that planetary velocities are extremely small compared to the speed of light, so that for planets and satellites of the Solar System, the $(c \Delta t)^2$ term dwarfs the spatial terms.

 Despite the minuteness of the spatial terms, the first indications that something was wrong with Newtonian gravitation were discovered over a century-and-a-half ago.
 In 1859, Urbain Le Verrier, in an analysis of available timed observations of transits of Mercury over the Sun's disk from 1697 to 1848, reported that known physics could not explain the orbit of Mercury, unless there possibly existed a planet or asteroid belt within the orbit of Mercury.
 The perihelion of Mercury's orbit exhibited an excess rate of precession over that which could be explained by the tugs of the other planets.
 The ability to detect and accurately measure the minute value of this anomalous precession (only 43 arc seconds per tropical century) is testimony to the sophistication of 19th century astrometry.

-Figure 5–4.
-General relativity is a theory of distorted time and distorted space.
+Figure 5.
+General relativity is a theory of curved time and curved space.
 Click here to animate.

 As the astronomer who had earlier discovered the existence of Neptune "at the tip of his pen" by analyzing irregularities in the orbit of Uranus, Le Verrier's announcement triggered a two-decades long period of "Vulcan-mania", as professional and amateur astronomers alike hunted for the hypothetical new planet.
 This search included several false sightings of Vulcan.
 It was ultimately established that no such planet or asteroid belt existed.

-In 1916, Einstein was to show that this anomalous precession of Mercury is explained by the spatial terms in the distortion of spacetime. distortion in the temporal term, being simply an expression of Newtonian gravitation, has no part in explaining this anomalous precession.
+In 1916, Einstein was to show that this anomalous precession of Mercury is explained by the spatial terms in the curvature of spacetime.
+Curvature in the temporal term, being simply an expression of Newtonian gravitation, has no part in explaining this anomalous precession.
 The success of his calculation was a powerful indication to Einstein's peers that the general theory of relativity could be correct.

-The most spectacular of Einstein's predictions was his calculation that the distortion terms in the spatial components of the spacetime interval could be measured in the bending of light around a massive body.
+The most spectacular of Einstein's predictions was his calculation that the curvature terms in the spatial components of the spacetime interval could be measured in the bending of light around a massive body.
 Light has a slope of ±1 on a spacetime diagram.
 Its movement in space is equal to its movement in time.
-For the weak field expression of the invariant interval, Einstein calculated an exactly equal but opposite sign distortion in its spatial components.
+For the weak field expression of the invariant interval, Einstein calculated an exactly equal but opposite sign curvature in its spatial components.